Last Updated on November 8, 2022 by Lawrence Berezin

 There are some sure-fire ways to beat an NYC parking ticket

-- To get off to a good start to beat an NYC parking ticket, please, I beseech you to take a. bunch of photos before leaving the toxic parking space.
+- Firstly, to beat an NYC parking ticket, take photo evidence before leaving the toxic parking space.

-- Make sure to include your car in the parking space (showing the license plate), and both sides of the parking signs in front of and to the rear of your car.
+- And both sides of the closest parking sign in front of and to the rear of your car.

 Table of Contents